Uluru & Surrounds 3 day itinerary

 There are many ways to see Uluru.
 Check out The Mala Walk, which is wheelchair-friendly, and takes you to the caves of the Mala people and to the sacred Kantju Gorge, a quiet waterhole at the base of a dramatic rock face.
 Only 90 minutes (return), along the way you’ll also see examples of Anangu rock art and learn about their creation beliefs.

-The Anangu traditional landowners prefer that visitors don’t climb Uluru because for them it’s a sacred site.
+The Anangu traditional landowners don’t allow visitors to climb Uluru because for them it’s a sacred site.
 Instead, join a walking tour led by an Aboriginal guide.

 Take the plunge or go on an adventure ride

 If you’re feeling particularly adventurous, take to the skies on an adrenaline-pumping skydive to see the incredible size and features of Australia’s most famous natural landmark.
 Soak up the panoramic views and take plenty of photos on a helicopter flight, or jump on the back of a Harley Davidson motorcycle for an adventure ride with spectacular views.